aharden/aharden-puppet_ent_agent/README.md

 AIX, Debian/Ubuntu, and Windows OS Families have been tested.
 RedHat and Solaris testing is in progress.
-Windows support was changed to a scheduled task after it was found that managing the PE agent as a Puppet package resource produced unpredicable behavior and is not supported by Puppet Labs.
+Windows support was changed to a scheduled task after it was found that managing the PE agent as a Puppet package resource produced unpredictable behavior and is not supported by Puppet Labs.